anywhichway/joex/README.md

 *.outside(a,b)* - Returns *true* if instances is not between *a* and *b*.

 *.soundex()* - Returns soundex encoding of instance.

+# Building & Testing

+Building & testing is conducted using Travis, Mocha, Chai, and Istanbul.

 # Release History (reverse chronological order)